runtimeverification/k/k-distribution/k-tutorial/1_basic/11_casts/README.md

 What this means is that you take any term of sort `S2` and **cast** it to sort `S`.
 If the term of sort S2 consists of an injection containing a term of sort `S`, then this will return that term.
 Otherwise, an error occurs and rewriting fails, returning the projection function which failed to apply.
+The sort is not actually checked at compilation time; rather, it a runtime check is inserted into the code that runs when the rule applies.

 For example, here is an example that makes use of projection casts: